Big Chino Water Ranch Project

 433 N Virginia St

-The City of Prescott water service area is located within the Prescott Active Management Area (PrAMA)and also extends into the Town of Chino Valley, the Reservation of the Yavapai-Prescott Indian Tribe, and some surrounding unincorporated areas of Yavapai County.
+The City of Prescott water service area is located within the Prescott Active Management Area (PrAMA)and also extends into the Town of Chino Valley, the Reservation of the Yavapai-Prescott Indian Tribe, some surrounding unincorporated areas of Yavapai County, and in the future a portion of Prescott Valley.
 The City of Prescott is the only designated water provider in the PrAMA with a 100-year Assured Water Supply.

-The City’s current water system is complex with six (6) wells in Chino Valley.
-The water is pumped into a five (5) million gallon reservoir at the Chino Production Facility, and from there pumps convey it to Prescott via high-pressure water mains.
-Thirty (30) water storage tanks/reservoirs and thirty-eight (38) booster stations are maintained to provide water throughout more than sixty-six (66) pressure zones that serve the City.
-The thirty (30) storage tanks contain up to thirty-four (34) million gallons of storage.
-Two (2) additional wells have been drilled near the City Airport to meet existing and future demands in the area.
+The City’s current water system is complex with five (5) active wells in Chino Valley.
+The water is pumped into two (2) five (5) million gallon reservoirs at the Chino Water Production Facility, and from there pumps convey into Prescott via high-pressure water mains.
+Three (3) additional wells have been drilled near the City Airport to meet existing and future demands in the area.
 The City’s water quality is excellent, requires very little treatment, and is monitored daily to ensure the highest quality.

 In January 1999, the Arizona Department of Water Resources declared that the PrAMA was no longer in safe-yield.
 This triggered full implementation of the Assured Water Supply Rules, requiring that only renewable or imported water supplies from outside of the PrAMA be utilized for new subdivisions within the PrAMA.